I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONIn radiofrequency ablation (RFA), a probe is inserted into the center of a tumor and the non-insulated electrodes, which are shaped like prongs, are projected into the tumor, heat is generated locally by a high frequency, alternating current that flows from the electrodes.
-The local heat treats the tissue adjacent to the probe resulting in a 3 cm. to 5 cm. sphere of dead tissue.
+DESCRIPTIONRadiofrequency ablation (RFA) is a procedure in which a probe is inserted into the center of a tumor and heated locally by a high frequency, alternating current that flows from electrodes.
+The local heat treats the tissue adjacent to the probe, resulting in a 3 cm to 5 cm sphere of dead tissue.
 The cells killed by RFA are not removed, but are gradually replaced by fibrosis and scar tissue.
-If there is local recurrence, it occurs at the edge, and in some cases may be retreated.
+If there is local recurrence, it occurs at the edge, and in some cases, may be retreated.
 Radiofrequency ablation may be performed percutaneously, laparoscopically, or as an open procedure.

-Hepatic tumors can arise either as primary liver cancer or by metastasis to the liver from other tissues.
-Local therapy for hepatic metastasis is indicated only when there is no extrahepatic disease, which rarely occurs for patients with primary cancers other than colorectal carcinoma or certain neuroendocrine malignancies.
+Hepatic tumors can arise either as primary liver cancer (hepatocellular cancer [HCC]) or by metastasis to the liver from other tissues.
+Local therapy for hepatic metastasis may be indicated only when there is no extrahepatic disease, which rarely occurs for patients with primary cancers other than colorectal carcinoma or certain neuroendocrine malignancies.
 At present, surgical resection with adequate margins or liver transplantation consitutes the only treatments available with demonstrated curative potential.
-However, the majority of hepatic tumors are unresectable at diagnosis, due either to their anatomic location, size, number of lesions, or underlying liver reserve.
+However, most hepatic tumors are unresectable at diagnosis, due either to their anatomic location, size, number of lesions, or underlying liver reserve.

 Neuroendocrine tumors are tumors of cells that possess secretory granules and originate from the neuroectoderm.
 Neuroendocrine cells have roles both in the endocrine system and the nervous system.
 They produce and secrete a variety of regulatory hormones, or neuropeptides, which include neurotransmitters and growth factors.
 Overproduction of the specific neuropeptides produced by the cancerous cells causes a variety of symptoms depending on the hormone produced.
 They are rare, with an incidence of 2-4 per 100,000 per year.
 Treatment of liver metastases is undertaken to prolong survival and reduce endocrine-related symptoms as well as symptoms related to the hepatic mass.

 Radiofrequency ablation (RFA) has been investigated as a treatment for unresectable hepatic tumors, both as primary treatment and as a bridge to liver transplant.
-In the latter setting, it is hoped that RFA will reduce the incidence of tumor progression, and thus maintain a patients's candidacy for liver transplant during the wait time for a donor organ.
-This technique involves inserting an electrode into the center of the tumor with the delivery of alternating current.
-Protein denaturation and coagulation is the ultimate cause of cell death.
-Radiofrequency ablation may be performed percutaneously, laparoscopically, or as an open procedure.
+In the latter setting, it is hoped that RFA will reduce the incidence of tumor progression while awaiting transplantation and thus maintain a patients's candidacy for liver transplant during the wait time for a donor organ.
+This issue has become less problematic with additional priority now assigned for patients with stage T2 HCC.

-Various locoregional therapies for unresectable liver tumors have been investigated: radiofrequency ablation, cryosurgical ablation, laser ablation, trans-hepatic artery embolization/chemoembolization, microwave coagulation, and percutaneous ethanol injection.
-Hyperthermia may be performed in conjunction with the above procedures.
-Hyperthermia is considered separately in another policy
+Various locoregional therapies for unresectable liver tumors have been investigated: radiofrequency ablation, cryosurgical ablation (cryosurgery), laser ablation, trans-hepatic arterial chemoembolization, microwave coagulation, percutaneous ethanol injection, and radioembolization (Yttrium-90 microspheres).

 Note: Radiofrequency ablation of extrahepatic tumors is addressed separately in another policy.